pymupdf/PyMuPDF/docs/annot.rst

       .. image:: images/img-opacity.jpg

+   .. method:: blendMode()

+      *(New in v1.16.14)* Return the annotation's blend mode.
+See :ref:`AdobeManual`, page 520 for explanations.

+      :rtype: str
+      :returns: the blend mode or *None*.

+   .. method:: setBlendMode(blend_mode)

+      *(New in v1.16.14)* Set the annotation's blend mode.
+See :ref:`AdobeManual`, page 520 for explanations.
+The blend mode can also be set in :meth:`Annot.update`.

+      :arg str blend_mode: set the blend mode.
+Use :meth:`Annot.update` to reflect this in the visual appearance.
+For predefined values see :ref:`BlendModes`.

    .. method:: setName(name)

       *(New in version 1.16.0)* Change the name field of any annotation type.
 For 'FileAttachment' and 'Text' annotations, this is the icon name, for 'Stamp' annotations the text in the stamp.
 The visual result (if any) depends on your PDF viewer.
 See also :ref:`mupdficons`.

       :arg str name: the new name.

+      .. caution:: If you set the name of a 'Stamp' annotation, then this will **not change** the rectangle, nor will the text be layouted in any way.
+If you choose a standard text from :ref:`StampIcons` (the **exact** name piece after ``STAMP_``!), you should receive the original layout.
+An **arbitrary text** will not be changed to upper case, but be written as is, horizontally centered in **one line**.
+If its length exceeds the available width, it will be accordingly shortened.
+To ensure your own text will **not be shortened**, ensure that ``fitz.getTextLength(text, fontname="tiro", fontsize=20) / annot.rect.width <= 0.85``.

    .. method:: setRect(rect)